-Group Briefing April 2019

-AML Update: Beneficial Ownership of Corporates

-Most Inclusive Law Firm 2019

-Managing Partners' Forum Awards

-Ireland M&A Legal Adviser of the Year 2018 Mergermarket European M&A Awards

-Ireland Client Service Law Firm of the Year 2018Chambers Europe Awards

-Ireland Law Firm of the Year 2018 International Financial Law Review (IFLR) Europe Awards

-Advised on Equity Deal of the Year 2018 - Allied Irish Banks IPO

-International Financial Law Review (IFLR) Europe Awards

-Ireland Law Firm of the Year 2018 Who's Who Legal

-Ireland Law Firm of the Year 2017Chambers Europe Awards

-Best Firm in Ireland 2018, 2017 & 2016 Europe Women in Business Law Awards

-Best National Firm for Women in Business Law 2018, 2017 & 2016

-Europe Women in Business Law Awards

-Best National Firm Mentoring Programme 2018, 2017 & 2016

-Europe Women in Business Law Awards

-Best National Firm for Minority Women Lawyers 2018

-Europe Women in Business Law Awards

-This document contains a general summary of developments and is not a complete or definitive statement of the law.
-Specific legal advice should be obtained where appropriate.

-The Irish Regulations on the Beneficial Ownership of Corporates, first introduced in November 2016, have been revised and extended in anticipation of a central register of beneficial ownership being launched in January 2020.

-BACKGROUND

-In November 2016, the European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2016 (the 2016 Regulations) came into force in Ireland.
+ARTHUR COX FINANCIAL REGULATION CORPORATE GOVERNANCE AND COMPLIANCE AML Update: Beneficial Ownership of Corporates April 2019 The Irish Regulations on the Beneficial Ownership of Corporates, first introduced in November 2016, have been revised and extended in anticipation of a central register of beneficial ownership being launched in January 2020.
+Ireland Law Firm of the Year 2020 Chambers Europe Awards Ireland Law Firm of the Year 2020 & 2018 International Financial Law Review (IFLR) Europe Awards Structured Finance & Securitisation Deal of the Year 2020 - Stenn trade receivables securitisation IFLR Furope Awards Ireland M&A Legal Adviser of the Year 2019 & 2018 Mergermarket European M&A Awards Best Firm in Ireland 2019 & 2018 Europe Women in Business Law Awards Best National Firm for Women in Business Law 2019 & 2018 Europe Women in Business Law Awards Best National Firm Mentoring Programme 2019 & 2018 Europe Women in Business Law Awards Best National Firm for Minority Women Lawyers 2019 & 2018 Europe Women in Business Law Awards Ireland Law Firm of the Year 2019 & 2018 Who's Who Legal Most Inclusive Law Firm 2019 Managing Partners' Forum Awards Ireland Client Service Law Firm of the Year 2018 Chambers Europe Awards Equity Deal of the Year 2018 - Allied Irish Banks IPO IFLR Europe Awards BACKGROUND In November 2016, the European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2016 (the 2016 Regulations) came into force in Ireland.
 They transposed Article 30(1) of the Fourth Money Laundering Directive (MLD4) into Irish law.
 Article 30(1) of MLD4 requires corporates to obtain and hold "adequate, accurate and current information on their beneficial ownership..."
 This requirement affected all Irish companies (including companies limited by guarantee) and other bodies corporate (including, for example, ICAVs, industrial and provident societies, and bodies corporate formed under specific statutes).
 Our briefing on the 2016 Regulations is here: AML Update: New rules on information about the beneficial ownership of corporates by individuals.
 WHY HAVE NEW REGULATIONS BEEN INTRODUCED?

 Further regulations in this area were always expected, because those elements of Article 30 of MLD4 that were not transposed ahead of time under the 2016 Regulations require that Member States establish a central register of the beneficial ownership of corporates (the Central Register).
 The Fifth Money Laundering Directive extended the deadline for establishing that Central Register to 10 January 2020.
 The new Regulations (the European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2019) (the 2019 Regulations) revoke the 2016 Regulations.

-STRUCTURE OF THE 2019 REGULATIONS

-Part 2 of the 2019 Regulations is broadly similar to the 2016 Regulations, and deals with the obligation on corporates to set up a Beneficial Ownership Register.
+STRUCTURE OF THE 2019 REGULATIONS Part 2 of the 2019 Regulations is broadly similar to the 2016 Regulations, and deals with the obligation on corporates to set up a Beneficial Ownership Register.
 There are some small differences between Part 2, and the 2016 Regulations, and these are highlighted below.
 Part 3 of the 2019 Regulations sets out the new obligation on corporates to file information on their beneficial owners with the new Central Register.
 The key provisions of Part 3 are summarised below.
 BENEFICIAL OWNERSHIP REGISTERS - WHAT HAS CHANGED?